leosoukko/My_App_with_Databases/README.md

 Scripts in this folder are run by "python controller.py"

-Example image of data in MongoDB<br>
+Example image of data in MongoDB

 ![Image of Mongo](assets/mongo_example.png)

-Example image of data in PostgreSQL<br>
+Example image of data in PostgreSQL

 ![Image of Postgre](assets/postgre_example.png)

-Example image of the App<br>
+Example image of the App

 ![Image of Postgre](assets/app_example.png)